aleti-pavan/ckad-practice-questions/content/9/README.md

 - Set the image to _`nginx:1.13.6`_ and check the status of the deployment

-- undo the changes made.
+- undo the changes made to the deployment.

 <details>